 You might be surprised to know that your nutrition and your overall health may also trigger anxiety.
 For example, not eating regular meals may lead your blood sugar levels to drop.

-On the other hand, a diet high in refined carbohydrates, processed food and sugary foods can all lead to increased sugar and insulin levels leading to hypoglycaemia which may trigger anxiety.
-Adding protein, fat, and fibre to a diet may improve anxiety, your mood and concentration.
+As well as a diet high in refined carbohydrates, processed food and sugary foods can all lead to increased sugar and insulin levels leading to hypoglycaemia.
+Adding protein, fat, and fibre to a diet may improve your mood and concentration.

 The gut plays an especially important role in promoting or exacerbating anxiety and depression.
 When your gut flora is disrupted, a number of cognitive functions emerge like anxiety, depression, and mood changes.

-The naturally produced neurochemicals in the body, the neurotransmitters may also be compromised affecting your moods, anxiety and depression.
+The naturally produced neurochemicals in the body, the neurotransmitters may also be compromised affecting your mood.

 What can you do?